kamstrup/fn/README.md

 RangeOf Seqs always have a well-defined length.
-Works for unsigned types as well A bunch of helper predicates like Is(), IsNot(), IsZero(), IsGreaterThan(), etc SplitOf(seq, pred) Seq[Seq[T]] (including or excluding the separator), reverse with FlattenOf
+Works for unsigned types as well A bunch of helper predicates like Is(), IsNot(), IsZero(), IsGreaterThan(), etc SplitOf(seq, pred) Seq[Seq[T]] (including or excluding the separator), reverse with FlattenOf Simple IO helpers for using an io.Reader as a Seq, or interpreting tokens from a bufio.Scanner as a Seq (see fx LinesOf)
 ```

 Performance